top of page

 Couture Pattern Museum (CPM) is privileged to be a sponsored project of the Creative Visions Foundation, a non-profit 501(c)(3) that supports creative activists, those that use the arts and media to ignite social change.
 As our local California fiscal sponsor, Creative Visions' mission aligns seamlessly with our own.

 Our partnership with Creative Visions is built on shared values of creativity, inclusivity, and social change.
-Their support extends beyond fiscal sponsorship, offering critical fundraising and grant assistance.
+Their support offers critical fundraising and grant assistance.
 This enables CPM to expand its donor base and generate the necessary financial support for our preservation and educational initiatives.
-We are honored to be part of the Creative Visions family and look forward to continuing our joint endeavor to reshape the fashion and museum landscape.
+We are honored to be part of the Creative Visions family and look forward to continuing our joint endeavor to reshape the fashion landscape on the Central Coast.

 Fiscally Sponsored by Creative Visions Malibu